conda-forge/r-rcpparmadillo-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Armadillo is a templated C++ linear algebra library that aims towards a good balance between speed and ease of use.
+Summary: 'Armadillo' is a templated C++ linear algebra library (by Conrad Sanderson) that aims towards a good balance between speed and ease of use.
 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.
 Various matrix decompositions are provided through optional integration with LAPACK and ATLAS libraries.
+The 'RcppArmadillo' package includes the header files from the templated 'Armadillo' library.
+Thus users do not need to install 'Armadillo' itself in order to use 'RcppArmadillo'.
+From release 7.800.0 on, 'Armadillo' is licensed under Apache License 2; previous releases were under licensed as MPL 2.0 from version 3.800.0 onwards and LGPL-3 prior to that; 'RcppArmadillo' (the 'Rcpp' bindings/bridge to Armadillo) is licensed under the GNU GPL version 2 or later, as is the rest of 'Rcpp'.
+Note that Armadillo requires a fairly recent compiler; for the g++ family at least version 4.6.* is required.